abilandz/PH8124/Lecture_6/Lecture_6.md

 In this particular context, the special character ```$``` is an anchor for the end of a line.

 We can perform the pattern search with **grep** even more differentially.
-If we need to filter out all lines in the file which contain at least one word _beginning_ with the specified pattern, we need to use ```\<```.
+If we need to filter out all lines in the file that contain at least one word _beginning_ with the specified pattern, we need to use ```\<```.
 For instance,  we can proceed in the following way:

 ```bash
 grep "\<TeST" grepExample.txt
 ```

-Now both 'TeST1' and 'TeST2' will match, since they begin with the specified pattern 'TeST', and the result is:
+Now both 'TeST1' and 'TeST2' will match since they begin with the specified pattern 'TeST', and the result is:

 ```
 TeST1 TEST1 TESt1 TEST1 TEST1
 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-Complementary to this option, we can filter out all lines in the file which contain at least one word _ending_ with the specified pattern:
+Complementary to this option, we can filter out all lines in the file that contain at least one word _ending_ with the specified pattern:

 ```bash
 grep "ST\>" grepExample.txt
 ```

-Now only 'TEST' will match, since this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get only the three lines which contain word 'TEST':
+Now only 'TEST' will match, because this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get only the three lines that contain the word 'TEST':

 ```
 TEST Test test 11test test22